YaronKoresh/Merge-Objects/README.md

 # @yaronkoresh/merge-objects v3.0.0

-## A small tools for the community, made by: Yaron Koresh, Israel.
+## A small tool for the community, made by: Yaron Koresh, Israel.

 ### This project is licensed under MIT open-source license.